ExcellentWish/first_ci_project/README.md

 Removed "/" from /assets/css/style.css to assets/css/style.css so git pages would work.

+Removed background image from a webp to a jpg for a better image quality.
+Changed [Cult-called-man-band.webp](assets/images/cult-called-man-band.webp) to [Cult-Called-man-band.jpg](assets/images/cult-called-man-band.jpg)

 Tested Using Samsung Galaxy 8+, Iphone pro 12, Iphone XR, Ipad Air and Ipad Mini

 Current Lighthouse results for desktop.